edgarpf/prometheus-certified-associate/README.md

 * We only recommend using the Pushgateway in certain limited cases.
 There are several pitfalls when blindly using the Pushgateway instead of Prometheus's usual pull model for general metrics collection:
   * When monitoring multiple instances through a single Pushgateway, the Pushgateway becomes both a single point of failure and a potential bottleneck.
   * You lose Prometheus's automatic instance health monitoring via the up metric (generated on every scrape).
   * The Pushgateway never forgets series pushed to it and will expose them to Prometheus forever unless those series are manually deleted via the Pushgateway's API.
 * Usually, the only valid use case for the Pushgateway is for capturing the outcome of a service-level batch job.
+* For long term metrics, Prometheus uses `--remote_write` option.
+* **Federation** in Prometheus is a method to scale and manage large-scale monitoring environments horizontally.
+* **Inhibition** is a concept of suppressing notifications for certain alerts if certain other alerts are already firing.
+* **Offset**
+  * `rate(api_http_requests_total[5m] offset 1w)` - to query for the API request rate from a week ago:
+  * `rate(api_http_requests_total[5m] offset 1w) - rate(api_http_requests_total[5m])` -  calculate the difference between the current request rate and the rate from last week.
+* `example_metric{job="example_job"} @ 1644205200` - This tells Prometheus to only return the value of example_metric at the specified epoch time, in this case, 1644205200.
+* Single target Exporter examples.
+* sum vs sum_over_time.
+* avg vs avg_over_time.